kevinomyonga/kevinomyonga.github.io/motybase/privacy-policy.md

 Effective date: September 20, 2025

-MotyBase ("the Game", "we", "our", "us") is committed to protecting your privacy.
+MotyBase ("the App", "we", "our", "us") is committed to protecting your privacy.
-This Privacy Policy explains how we handle information when you use our Game.
+This Privacy Policy explains how we handle information when you use our App.

 ---